DPDK/dpdk/doc/guides/prog_guide/env_abstraction_layer.rst

 .. note::

-    In DPDK PMD, the only interrupts handled by the dedicated host thread are those for link status change, i.e. link up and link down notification.
+    In DPDK PMD, the only interrupts handled by the dedicated host thread are those for link status change (link up and link down notification) and for sudden device removal.

 + RX Interrupt Event